What kind of yoga do you teach?

 Ok, I’m sold.
 Where do you teach?

-I’ve taught at Village Green Yoga in Gilman Village in Issaquah and Taj Yoga in Crown Hill, which was voted Best Seattle yoga studio on Citysearch for 2008, 2009 and 2010!
+In the past, I’ve taught at Village Green Yoga in Gilman Village in Issaquah and Taj Yoga in Crown Hill.
 My classes are often small, where each student can receive close attention and personal instruction.

 What else is here?

-On this website, in addition to my teaching and training information, you’ll find articles I’ve written based on my experience, such as How To Choose a Yoga Teacher Training.
+On this site, in addition to my teaching and training information, you’ll find articles I’ve written based on my experience, such as How To Choose a Yoga Teacher Training.

 In my yoga blog, you’ll find my “reports from the field” on the wide world of yoga, including Seattle yoga news and events.
 My aim is to record my journey as a yoga teacher, entrepreneur, and student, discovering the art of teaching, the business of yoga, and the trials, tribulations, and joy of being on this Path.